2024 CPC Grants

 Contact Us

 CPC staff is available to answer questions and guide you through the process.
 Please feel free to contact us using our contact form, by phone at 216-505-5920, or via email at clecpc@clevelandohio.gov.
+We also encourage applicants to contact the UBF for any questions regarding the application process.
+Their phone number is 216-566-9263.

 Awarded Grants